-( In millions) Gross C arrying Amount Weighted-Average Useful Life Customer related intangible assets \$ 350 15 years Trade name 3 8 years \$ 353 15 years consisting of \$46 million of revenue and \$9 million of operating income including \$6 million of acquired intangible asset amortization, have been included within the accompanying consolidated statement of income for the three months ended March 31, 2019.
+(In millions) Gross Carr ying Amount Weighted-Average Useful Life Customer related intangible assets \$ 350 15 years Trade name 3 8 years \$ 353 15 years

 In conjunction with the acquisition, the Company entered into a transition services agreement for the provision of certain processing, network, administrative and managed services for a period of two years.
-The results of operations for Elan,
+The results of operations for Elan consisting of \$45 million and \$91 million of revenue and \$5 million and \$14 million of operating income, including \$6 million and \$12 million of acquired intangible asset amortization, for the three and six months ended June 30, 2019, respectively, have been included within the accompanying consolidated statements of income.

-On January 16, 2019, the Company announced that it had entered into a definitive merger agreement to acquire First Data Corporation ("First Data") in an all-stock transaction for an equity value of approximately \$22 billion as of the announcement.
-The transaction is expected to close during the second half of 2019, subject to customary closing conditions and regulatory approvals.
+On January 16, 2019, the Company announced that it had entered into a definitive merger agreement to acquire First Data Corporation ("First Data") in an allstock transaction for an equity value of approximately \$22 billion as of the announcement.
+Fiserv and First Data have received the final required regulatory approvals and non-objections needed to complete the proposed acquisition.
+Subject to the satisfaction or waiver of the remaining customary contractual conditions set forth in the merger agreement, the parties expect to close the transaction on or about July 29, 2019.
 See Note 13 for a description of related debt financing activities.